We encourage you to review our FAQ'S before you call Virginia Safari Park.

 Are the animals out in the rain?

 The animals live outside year round, rain or shine.
-Animals will seek shelter if it is a total down pour.
+They may choose to seek shelter in heavy downpour or inclement weather.

 Is there a restaurant on property?

-Yes!
-We have the Watering Hole Cafe, which is located across from the Wagon Station in the Village area.
-See dining for schedule.
+The Watering Hole Cafe is located across from the Safari Junction wagon station in the Village area.
+See dining for details.

 Can we bring a grill to use at your picnic shelter?